dungba88/promise4j/README.md

 Best practice is that you always be consistent in the exception type and try not to throw exception.
 There are two ways you can achieve this:

-1. Wrap your pipe handler with a try-catch block and reject the promise yourself with the same exception type:
+1. Wrap your pipe handler with a try-catch block and reject the promise yourself with the expected exception type:

 ```java
 ...pipeDone(response -> {